At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 73. “Return of Serve”

-– The key elements to a good return of serve are: reading your opponent’s body language (predicting the type of spin and placement), footwork and preparation.
+– The key elements in a good return of serve are reading your opponent’s body language (predicting the type of spin and placement), footwork, and preparation.

-For details of how to hit a successful return of serve check out the following articles / videos:
+For details on how to hit a successful return of serve, check out the following articles/videos:

 74. “How to handle pace/fast shots from my opponent.”